 There are a lot of misconceptions around the skills that pilots need, but skills are learned through training.
 Very little about flying is innate, unless you’re a bird.
 However, there are definitely habits and traits that you can work on before you set out, that will not only make learning to fly easier, but will make you a better pilot too.

 Learning to fly is demanding.
 You need to learn a lot of theory, along with some practical skills that are often not intuitive, and that learning never really stops.
 So you need to be really at home in what psychologists call ‘stretch’; that feeling of being slightly out of your comfort zone.
-Don’t expect to be a natural, but likewise, don’t expect to be able to study your way to success.
+Don’t expect to be a natural, but also don’t expect theoretical study to translate straight into practical success.
 The book will teach you how things work, and your instructor will show you how it’s done.
 But the only thing that will teach you how to fly is your own mistakes.

 The people who are the easiest to train to be good pilots are those who accept that there will be challenges and come prepared to try, not expecting to find it easy.
 According to the psychologist who literally wrote the book on growth mindset, tenacity and self-control are better predictors of success than IQ.
 Speaking of self-control…

 Flying is an exhilarating experience, especially early on.
 But it is extremely dangerous if this exhilaration becomes the reward mechanism for the pilot.
 Whether an airline captain or a display pilot, professional aviators take their satisfaction from a job safely done, rather than how close they get to the edge.
 So, if you rely on an exposure to risk to feel a sense of reward, you must be able to satisfy this away from the cockpit.